Mauro Icardi: 2020–2022: Injury struggles and decline

 Icardi missed the first two matches of the season, which were against Lens and Marseille, due to having tested positive for COVID-19.
 He made his return to action on 16 September 2020, in a 1–0 win against Metz, and scored his first two goals of the season in a 2–0 win against Reims on 27 September.
 In October 2020, PSG manager Thomas Tuchel announced that Icardi had suffered an injury to the internal ligament of the knee.

 Icardi's return to play came on 28 November, as he came on as a substitute in a 2–2 league draw against Bordeaux.
 Before the next match against Manchester United, he suffered a setback on his injury, and his time on the sidelines was extended.
 He had to wait until 9 January 2021 to make his return, coming on as a substitute in a 3–0 win against Brest; he would go on to score a goal himself and assist another for Pablo Sarabia.
 In the following match, which was against rivals Marseille in the Trophée des Champions, Icardi scored a goal and won a penalty, as PSG were victorious 2–1.
 He was awarded the man of the match trophy.
 On 19 May, Icardi opened the scoring for PSG in their 2–0 defeat of Monaco in the 2021 Coupe de France Final.

-On 7 August 2021, Icardi scored his first goal of the 2021–22 season in a 2–1 league win over newly-promoted Troyes.
+On 7 August 2021, Icardi scored his first goal of the 2021–22 season in a 2–1 league win over newly promoted Troyes.
 On 19 September, he scored the winning goal in stoppage time to hand PSG a 2–1 victory over Lyon.
 By the end of the season, Icardi had only scored five goals across all competitions, his lowest tally in a campaign since his debut season at Sampdoria.

-Loan to Galatasaray
+Galatasaray

-On 8 September 2022, he signed a 1-year loan contract with Süper Lig team Galatasaray.
-He made his debut for the Turkish side on 16 September 2022, against Konyaspor.
-He scored his first goal in a friendly game against Istanbulspor on 24 September 2022.